 The Kinks’ song “Celluloid Heroes” is about Hollywood Boulevard and the personalities engraved therein.
 A number of Hollywood landmarks are referred to in the song.

 The Walk of Fame runs east to west on Hollywood Boulevard from Gower Street to La Brea Avenue, and north to south on Vine Street between Yucca Street and Sunset Boulevard.

 Each star consists of a terrazzo comprising a pink five-pointed star rimmed with bronze and inlaid into a charcoal square.
 Inside the pink star is the name of the honoree engraved in bronze, below which is a round bronze emblem indicating the category for which the honoree received the star.
 The emblem for contribution to the recording industry is a phonograph record.

-Here are the ones related to Rock and Roll
+Here are the stars related to Rock & Roll

 that are commemorated in the Walk: